scriptin/effective-input-slides/slides.md

 - Acquiring a language = developing new habits.
 - Make it a part of your life.
 - Your target language must become a part of your life.
-- 1 hours per day is better than 10 hours once a week.
+- 1 hour per day is better than 10 hours once a week.

 ---